cartrawler/mobility-sdk-docs/IOS.md

 }
 ```

-4. To display the Mobility App view, send the `getMobilitySdkVeiw:initialProperties` message to the instance of `MobilitySdkManager` in a `ViewController`.
+4. To display the Mobility App view, send the `openMobility` message to the instance of `MobilitySdkManager` in a `ViewController`.

 ```objectivec
 #import <MobilitySDK/MobilitySDK.h>